sahilrajput03/sahilrajput03/generate-ssh-key-pairs.md

 #Note if you give filename as myfile, then output will be: myfile and myfile.pub, where myfile is private key and myfile.pub is public key.

-# Generating ssh kyes using github recommended algorithm:
+# Generating ssh keys using github recommended algorithm:
 ssh-keygen -t ed25519 -C "your_email@example.com"